Rohith2201/Infrastructure-Engineer-Task---tanX.fi/README.md

 - `top_n` (int): The number of top customers to return (default is 2).

 **Returns**:
-- DataFrame: A dataframe with the top N customers and their corresponding total revenue, sorted by total revenue in descending order.
+- DataFrame: A dataframe with the top N customers and their respective total revenue, sorted in descending order.

 ## Running Analysis Manually

-If you want to run the analysis manually without Docker:
+To run the analysis without Docker:

 1. **Install Dependencies**:
     ```sh